-12. (1) The Commis-"Application sioner of Prisons may, non-custodial after six months from sentences under Act the commencement of No. 12 of the term of detention of 2012a child offender, make an application to the Children Court for any non-custodial of the sentences available under section 59(2) and section 60(2) of the Children Act, 2012.

-(2) An application made pursuant to subsection (1) shall be served on the Authority.

-(3) The Court may hear and take into consideration submissions on behalf of the Authority, with respect to the appropriate non-custodial sentence.".
+- 12. (1) The Com-Prisons missioner of may, after six months from the commencement of the term of detention of a child offender, make an application to the Children Court for any of the non-custodial sentences available under section 59(2) and section 60(2) of the Children Act, 2012. - (2) An application made pursuant to subsection (1) shall be served on the Authority. - (3) The Court may hear and take into consideration submissions on behalf of the Authority, with respect to the appropriate non-custodial sentence.".

 10. Police Service Act, Chap.
-15:01

-The Police Service Act is amended by inserting after section 50L the following new sections:
+15:01 The Police Service Act is amended by inserting after section 50L the following new sections:

-"Use and disclosure of measurements, photographs, etc.
+"Use and disclosure of measurements, photographs, etc." 50M.

 50M.
-All measurements, photographs, and fingerprint impressions taken and recorded for the purpose of identification under this Act or any other written law shall be used or disclosed only for purposesments, photographs, or fingerprint impressions
+All measurements, photographs, and fingerprint impressions taken and recorded for the purpose of identification under this Act or any other written law shall be used or disclosed only for purposes-

-(a) related to the prevention or detection of crime;
+(a) related to the detection of crime;

-- (b) the investigation of offences; or - (c) the conduct of prosecutions by, or on behalf of police or other law enforcement and prosecuting authorities.
+- (b) the investigation of offences; or - conduct (c) the of prosecutions by, or on behalf of police or other law enforcement and prosecuting authorities.